WE THE DREAMER

 HOW TO RUN THE TEST

-(“Curiosity) Interrupt the reflex (visualization, breathing exercise).
-Feel your body’s reaction without adding the mental story.
-Shift from “I know what this means” to “What if I don’t?”
+Interrupt the reflex for a few seconds.
+Feel the body tone without completing the story.
+Shift from “I know what this means” to “What else could this be?”

 A woman stands in front of a wall with numerous hanging papers and documents, viewing the display in a dimly lit room.